nathsou/poy/design/index.md

 // and can be aliased inside the body of the function

 fun buildUnicycle(
-  brand: String,
+  brand: Str,
-  year: Number,
+  year: Num,
-  model: String,
+  model: Str,
   color: Color,
-  wheelSize (d): String,
+  wheelSize (d): Str,
 ) {
   // ...
 }